adiag321/Data-Science-CheatSheets-and-Resources/README.md

-## <p align="center">RESOURCES TO LEARN DATA SCIENCE </p>
+## <p align="center">CHEATSHEETS AND RESOURCES TO LEARN DATA SCIENCE</p>
-In this repository, I have curated all the materials one can use to study SQL, Data Analysis, and Machine learning Algorithms.
+In this repository, I have curated all the materials one can use to study SQL, Data Analysis, Statistics, Machine learning Algorithms, LangChain, and MLOps.
 <a id="top"></a>

 ### Table of Contents